Fabricio Alvarado Muñoz

-Fabricio Gerardo Alvarado Muñoz (born 30 May 1974) is a Costa Rican politician, singer and undergraduate journalist.
-He served as a Deputy in the Legislative Assembly of Costa Rica representing the San José Province for the National Restoration Party from 2014 to 2017.
+Gerardo Fabricio Alvarado Muñoz (born 30 May 1974) is a Costa Rican politician, singer and undergraduate journalist who served as a Deputy in the Legislative Assembly of Costa Rica representing the San José Province for the National Restoration Party from 2014 to 2017.
 He then founded his own party, the New Republic Party, in 2019 and became a deputy of the legislative assembly again in 2022.

 Early life

 Alvarado was born on 30 May 1974 in San José, Costa Rica.
 He is the son of Gerardo Alvarado Garita and Dulce María Muñoz Gamboa.
 His father, Gerardo, was a singer of the Taboga Band, and he is also the cousin of Luis Alonso Naranjo, who is a vocalist for the band ESCATS.
 He did his secondary studies at the Liceo de San Miguel in Desamparados before studying collective communication sciences at the University of Costa Rica, but eventually dropped out.
 He then worked as a journalist on Channel 4 and later Repretel, reporting on the news programs NC4 and Hechos.
 During this time, he also began to do music, recording Christian music albums.
 In 2009, he moved to the La Uruca channel and worked as a news anchor on Mundo Cristiano and was on a radio program called Metamorfosis.